FrancisBanville/ms_interpreting_probabilities/README.md

 the number of links and (d) scaling of connectance with the number of sampled binary and probabilistic local webs.
 For a better comparison with binary webs, local probabilistic webs were derived from the probabilistic metaweb with a false positive and false negative rate of zero.
-A specific value of $p$ (the local probability of interaction among potentially interacting species) was used for all local webs within a particular curve.
-Aggregated probabilistic local webs were obtained by sequentially and randomly selecting a number of probabilistic local webs and aggregating both their species and interactions (with the value of $p$ adjusting according to
+A specific value of $P(L|M)$ (the local probability of interaction among potentially interacting species) was used for all local webs within a particular curve.
+Aggregated probabilistic local webs were obtained by sequentially and randomly selecting a number of probabilistic local webs and aggregating both their species and interactions (with the value of $P(L|M)$ adjusting according to
 @eq:aggregate).](figures/network_accumulation.png){#fig:accumulation}

 We converted these binary networks into probabilistic ones using models based on